terraref/tutorials/videos/second_walkthrough.md

 ================
 Kristina Riemer

+## Introduction

-Intro stuff, purpose is to review experimental design of TERRA REF and expose to two platforms where data are stored and how to access them.
+The purpose of this walkthrough is to review the experimental design of TERRA REF, and show how to find and access data on the two platforms.
-Focusing on image data, particularly RGB, as example.
+The focus will be on image data, using RGB data from the project as an example.

 ## Video 1: Explore Data with Traitvis Web App